By Doug Gritzmacher

 Nearly every documentary film loses money.
 How do I know this?
-I’ve produced documentary films.
+My video production agency has produced documentary films.
 I have many, many friends who have also produced documentary films.
 Let me tell you how many of those films made a profit: less than 1 percent.

 So not only do these guys claim to have made a profit, but also a substantial one at that and, most impressively, did so without the help of a film distributor.
 Given my own frustrating and disappointing experience with a major distributor (First Run Features) and those of my colleagues and friends, the news of success without one is highly intriguing.

 The conventional wisdom in film producing is a distributor is absolutely necessary.
 A distributor gets your film on DVD, iTunes, Amazon, Netflix, VOD, Hulu, and whatever other platforms are available.
 The doors to those platforms have been mostly closed to anyone striking out on their own independent of a distributor.